 |Holland, Ringwood and Tibbs.|

-It was a particularly foggy Sunday November morning as I strolled around the old Royal Docks.
+It was a particularly foggy Sunday November morning, in the Unfinished City, as I strolled around the old Royal Docks.
 Still, this helped to take some dramatic and atmospheric shots, as the area was pretty much deserted.
 This image of The Dockers, with the cranes disappearing into the fog, became one of my favourite shots of the morning.

 The Docklands had been a major part of London's, and by extension Great Britain's, trade and wealth for centuries, before their use became unsustainable.
 As each company moved out, and the warehouses became empty shells, many of the families of the surrounding areas became unemployed, spelling death for the area.